br3nd4nn34l/CSC369-Summer-2018/README.md

 # CSC369-Summer-2018
-Repo for managing work for CSC369 Summer 2018 offering.
+Repo for managing assignments for the CSC369 Summer 2018 offering.
+Course taught by Sina Meraji.
+Most of the assignment work was done by pair-programming with [CharlesD1ng](https://github.com/CharlesD1ng).